International Foundation Year - ComputingStudy level: International Pathways Programme

 During your international foundation year you'll be based at our modern CU Coventry Mile Lane campus1, located in the heart of the city.
 You will also have access to the wider facilities and amenities available at Coventry University3.

 You will have full reading rights in Coventry University’s Lanchester Library.
-The library is open 24/7, 364 days a year and has 1,400 study spaces, including group and silent areas.
-It also currently offers more than 550 computers and an additional 120 free-to-loan laptops.
+The library is open 24/7, 364 days a year and has many study spaces, including group and silent areas.
+It also currently offers touchdown computers and free-to-loan laptops.

 Careers and opportunities